Southwest Detroit, Michigan

 My apologies for the late arrival of this letter.
 Your presence is requested over dinner at the Melbourne Mansion, concerning certain assets that have been left to you by your late wife, Katrina Delgado.
 Dinner will be served 8:00 p.m. tonight, sharp, Friday, June, 7th.
-It is of vital importance that you put in an appearance.
+It is of vital importance that you appear.

 P.S.
 I am terribly sorry at the loss of your wife, Katrina.
 My condolences.

+Or was it some kind of bad scam?
+He left the letter on the dining room table and went back to the living room to finish watching the episode of The Outer Limits about the alien ants with human faces.
+Except that he couldn’t pay attention to the show; for fifteen minutes he could only think about was the odd letter.
 Maybe Katrina did leave something to him and Araceli and didn’t tell him about it.
-Her father was a very well off and successful real estate builder.
-And even though she and he were not on speaking terms, it is possible that her father left something for Araceli.
+After all, her father was a very successful real estate builder.
+Even though she and he were not on speaking terms, it is possible that he had left something for his granddaughter Araceli.

 What the hell, Ramon thought, maybe it’d be a good idea to drive by, take look at this Melbourne Mansion.
 He didn’t have to go in, but he wanted to see it.
 He could easily drive right home afterward.

-Ramon called his mother-in-law, Teresa, on his cell, although Ramon figured she was no longer his mother-in-law, who lived only six blocks away and was mourning the loss of her daughter.
-He asked for her to come over to baby sit Araceli.
-Teresa readily agreed to spend time with her granddaughter, especially in such a trying time.
-Araceli, peeking out through a cracked bedroom door overheard the phone conversation, walked out of her bedroom and into the living room
+Ramon called Katrina’s mother, Maria, on his cell, and asked if she would babysit Araceli.
+Maria, who only lived six blocks away, readily agreed to spend time with her granddaughter, especially in such a trying time.
+Araceli, peeking out through her cracked bedroom door, overheard the phone conversation and walked out of her bedroom and into the living room.

 “I have to go out, for just a little while.”

-“Why can’t you just stay home tonight and spend time with me and grandma?”
+“Why can’t you just stay home tonight and spend time with me and abuela?”

 “I will.
 I’ll be back, honey.
 I’m just going out for a minute.
-I need to pick up some things from the store, for dinner this week.
-I’ll be the cooking from now on, so I think I need to be ready.”
+I need to pick up some things from the store for dinner this week.
+I’ll be doing all of the cooking from now on, so I think I need to be ready.”